LoveEatCandy/hammerspoonInitLua/README.md

 ====================

 # features
-This is the Hammerspoon init file for auto turn on or off the sleep feature.
+This is the Hammerspoon init file for auto turn on or off the sleep feature of MacOS.
 - When AC power is connected, sleep is disabled, and system will never sleep even if lid is closed.
 - When AC power is disconnected, sleep is enabled.